YashdalfTheGray/talks/canary/outline.md

 # Canaries and Acceptance Testing Using Docker

-Each of these headings will eventually turn into a group of slides, slide break noted.
+Each of these headings generally refer to a group of slides, slide breaks are noted.

+## "Something you should know"

+We figured out a long time ago, as a people, that pictures are worth a thousand words so the presentation deck that goes with this outline contains a lot of pictures.
+Some are helpful, some are memes.
+Oh, and emoji, the presentation makes tasteful use of emoji.

 ## Intro